keptn-sandbox/neoload-sli-provider/README.md

 kind: ConfigMap
 metadata:
   name: lighthouse-config-<YOUR KEPTN PROJECT NAME>
-  namespace: keptn
+  namespace: <KEPTN_NAMESPACE_TOREPLACE>
  ```
 Replace the `<YOUR KEPTN PROJECT NAME>` with your project name
+Replace the `<KEPTN_NAMESPACE_TOREPLACE>` with your keptn  namespace

 Enable the neoload provider by running this command :
 ```
 kubectl apply -f lighthouse-source-neoload.yaml
 ```
 ## Uninstall the neoload-sli-service

-To uninstall the neoload-sli-serice you will need to run the following script : `installer/uninstallNeoLoadService.sh`
+To uninstall the neoload-sli-serice you will need to run the following script : `installer/uninstallNeoLoadService.sh namespaceofKeptn`
+  where namespaceofKeptn is the customize namespace for Keptn. if keptn is installed in the namespace "keptn" you don't need to specify any namespace